nasa/ow_simulator/ow_power_system/README.md

 rostopic echo /power_system_node/battery_temperature
 ```

+state_of_charge : The SOC estimate provides amount of energy present in the battery.
+It varies from 0 - 100%.
+When the SOC levels goes below a certain set threshold and fault in detected.

+remaining_useful_life: Remaining useful life(RUL) is the time reamining for the battery before it hits the set SOC threshold.

+battery_temperature: The internal battery temperature changes based on the operating conditions.
+The battery temperature should not rise above a certain threshold to prevent the battery from going into thermal runaway.

 The RUL, SOC, and battery temperature values are computed via the GSAP prognostics library based on power input
 values from a precomputed constant or variable load csv.
 The values are published every second.